mostr/angular-ui-multi-sortable/README.md

 *Starting from version 0.0.2 this component is available via [Bower](http://twitter.github.io/bower/) package manager.*

+*It hasn't been tested yet with newest Angular and Angular-UI so changes are it will not work correctly*

 This AngularJS directive allows effectively using JQuery UI sortable plugin with `connectWith` option giving ability to create portlet-like UIs.
 It was built partially on angular-ui-sortable "uiSortable" directive and it keeps its core functionality.